IGPenguin/mobile-toolkit/README.md

 # What?
-* Execute **powerful mobile device control scripts** using easy terminal commands
-* Useful for mobile application testing or clearing memory
-* You can target specific device easily, when there is more than one connected
-  * Finally skip copying device id from ``adb devices`` and targeting it explicitly ``adb -s <device_id> shell screencap``, just choose from a list
+⭐️ Execute **powerful mobile device control scripts** using easy terminal commands 📱 Useful for mobile application testing or clearing memory 📋 You can target specific device easily, when there is more than one connected ✅ Finally skip copying device id from ``adb devices`` and targeting it explicitly ``adb -s <device_id> shell screencap`` 🎉 Just choose from a list
-* Saves precious time
+⏳ Save precious time

 # Android scripts